ilariamartinelli/avis-bayesian/README.md

 - fit-fixed.RData

 Some plots for the posterior analysis are present in the file just to see if our results were ok.
-A more detailed posterior analysis is performed in another script.
+A more detailed posterior analysis is performed in this last script:

-7. In the file *05_post_processing.R* you can find all the posterior analysis of the fit obtained in the previous script.
+7. In the file *05_post_processing.R* you can find all the posterior analysis of the fit previously obtained.

 # BRIEF OVERVIEW OF THE PROJECT:
 Our project consists in modeling recurrent events through time-dependent covariates.
 In particular, our starting point is Dott.Spinelli's thesis, in which he works on the AVIS databases, in order to analyse the process of blood donation in the collection centre of Lambrate.
 In his thesis he considers only with time-fixed covariates.
-Our goal is to extend the dataset including also 4 new time-dependent covariates: heart rate, min and max pressure and hemoglobin.
+Our goal is to extend the model and the dataset including also 4 new time-dependent covariates: heart rate, min and max pressure and hemoglobin.
 After having obtained the fit of our model, we compare our results with the results obtained by Dott.Spinelli.
 Here we report the most significant plots obtained in our work.